 TurboTax’s Deluxe option is the more comprehensive option for the average filer, but let’s briefly consider the free options again.

 H&R Block and TurboTax both offer a free option for filers with simple returns.
-You can often use those forms if you have less than $100,000 in taxable income, you aren’t claiming dependents, you have no investment income other than simple dividends or interest and you don’t have rental properties or business expenses.
+You can often use those options if you don’t own a home, you have no investment income other than simple dividends or interest and you don’t have rental properties or business expenses.

 You cannot use either form if you itemize deductions.
 However, there are a few deductions available with the free plans.
 Notably, you can claim the EIC and Additional Child Tax Credit.
 H&R Block also includes Schedules 1 through 6, unlike TurboTax.